Tutorial 08: State Memory - Managing Conversation Context and Data

 language = tool_context.state.get('user:language', 'en') # Returns 'en'!

-prefix stores data tied to user_id
+Why: user: prefix stores data tied to user_id, available in all future sessions.

-2. Session State (Session-Scoped)
+2. Session State (Session-Scoped)β

 # Current session tracking